logux/core/protocol.md

 and receiver time.
 It could prevents problems if somebody has wrong time or wrong time zone.
 Calculated time fix may be used to correct events `created` time in [`sync`] messages.

-Fifth position is optional and contains extra client option in object.
-Right now protocol supports only `credentials` key there.

-Credentials could be in any type.
-Receiver may check credentials data.
-On wrong credentials data receiver may send `auth` error and close connection.

 Right after this message receiver should send [`sync`] message with all new events since last connection (all events on first connection).